-Key built form characteristics of the precinct include:
+Key characteristics of buildings within the precinct include:

-- Modest coastal houses predominantly suspended structural systems constructed of timber frames. - Soft engineering solutions (permable surfaces) to car maneuvering areas. - Lots, generally, with 18m frontages, depth of 40m and site area above 700m2. - Generally consistent front setback of 6m. - Open and low fencing or no fences. - Little or no site fill or retaining walls. - Pitched roofs and lightweight materials, mainly weatherboards and fibro houses. - Caravans, cabins, villas and other holiday accommodation within the caravan park site. - Houses face the street with a residential address.
+- The impression of a predominantly natural environment along Creek Street. - Modest coastal houses. - Soft engineering solutions to car manoeuvring areas. - Open and low fencing or no fences. - Pitched roofs and lightweight materials, mainly weatherboards and fibro houses. - Caravans, cabins, villas and other holiday accommodation within the caravan park site, none of which are visible from any of the streets or roads within the precinct. - Houses face the street with a residential address.